IHZAQ/SkinStealerDiscordBot33/PRIVACY-POLICY.md

-## Privacy Policy for Skin Stealer Discord Bot
+# Privacy Policy for Skin Stealer Discord Bot

-Skin Stealer Discord Bot respects the privacy of its users and is committed to protecting the personal information of its users.
-This Privacy Policy outlines the types of personal information that Skin Stealer Discord Bot collects, how it uses this information, and how it protects your privacy.
+Skin Stealer Discord Bot respects the privacy of its users and is committed to protecting personal information.
+This Privacy Policy outlines the types of information that Skin Stealer Discord Bot collects, how it uses this information, and how it protects your privacy.

-1. What Information Does Skin Stealer Discord Bot Collect?
+1. **What Information Does Skin Stealer Discord Bot Collect?**
-**Skin Stealer Discord Bot does not collect any personal information from its users.**

-2. How Does Skin Stealer Discord Bot Use This Information?
+   Skin Stealer Discord Bot collects data on how many times users have used specific commands.
-**N/A**

-3. Does Skin Stealer Discord Bot Share This Information?
+2. **How Does Skin Stealer Discord Bot Use This Information?**
-**N/A**
+   The collected data is used to provide users with statistics on their command usage.

+3. **Can Users View Other Users' Statistics?**
+   Users can view other users' stats unless a user sets their privacy to true.
+If privacy is set to true, their stats are not viewable by others.
+When users check their own stats, the response will be an ephemeral message, visible only to them.

-4. How Does Skin Stealer Discord Bot Protect Your Information?
+4. **How Does Skin Stealer Discord Bot Protect Your Information?**
-**Skin Stealer Discord Bot takes reasonable measures to protect the personal information it collects from unauthorized access, disclosure, or use.
-It uses industry-standard security measures to protect the confidentiality and integrity of your personal information.**
+   Skin Stealer Discord Bot takes reasonable measures to protect collected information from unauthorized access, disclosure, or use.
+It uses industry-standard security measures to ensure the confidentiality and integrity of your information.

-5. Changes to this Privacy Policy
+5. **Changes to this Privacy Policy**
-**Skin Stealer Discord Bot reserves the right to modify this Privacy Policy at any time without prior notice.
-If we decide to change this Privacy Policy, we will post the updated policy on our website and notify our users through Discord.**
+   Skin Stealer Discord Bot reserves the right to modify this Privacy Policy at any time without prior notice.
+If changes are made, the updated policy will be posted on our website, and users will be notified through Discord.

-6. Contact Us
+6. **Contact Us**
-**If you have any questions or concerns about our Privacy Policy, please contact us at IHZAQSTORM33@gmail.com.**
+   If you have any questions or concerns about our Privacy Policy, please contact us at [IHZAQSTORM33@gmail.com](mailto:IHZAQSTORM33@gmail.com)

+`IHZAQ © 2024`